cfpb/design-system/docs/pages/iconography.md

   Avenir Next.
 Within the circle, the icon is centered optically.\r

-  The alignment of icons outside of circles depends on the icon height in relation to Avenir Next.
-For more horizontal icons, vertically centering the icon on the cap height of Avenir Next often leaves it floating next to Avenir Next.
+  The alignment of non-circle icons depends on the icon height in relation to Avenir Next.
+For more horizontal icons, vertically centering the icon on the cap height of Avenir Next often leaves it floating.
 To solve this, we start the grid on the baseline for more horizontal icons.
 For more vertical icons that exceed the cap height of Avenir Next, we center the icon on the cap height. \r

   \r